Science Applications International Corp

 ISSUES

-TASPD is responsible for targeting and screening passengers and vehicles crossing the U.S. borders, and shares those passengers' personal information with other countries via the Global Travel Assessment System.
-It also administers the Analytical Framework for Intelligence (AFI), a platform that targets people of interest, which was a key tool for the Extreme Vetting Initiative planned by the Trump administration in 2017 (only to be abandoned a year later).
-Palantir Technologies, responsible for developing key ICE systems, played a role in developing this data platform for CBP.
+TASPD is responsible for targeting and screening passengers and vehicles that cross U.S. borders and sharing passengers’ personal information with other countries via the Global Travel Assessment System (GTAS).
+It also administers the Analytical Framework for Intelligence (AFI), a system that provides “enhanced search and analytical capabilities to identify, apprehend, and prosecute individuals…and aids in the enforcement of customs, immigration, and other laws enforced by DHS at the border.”
+This system was a key tool in the ‘extreme vetting’ initiative planned by the Trump administration in 2017—only to be abandoned a year later.
+Palantir Technologies, responsible for developing key ICE systems, played a role in developing this data platform.

-The AFI platform incorporates data from other CBP and DHS systems, including the Automated Targeting System (ATS), a risk management tool that compares traveler, cargo, and other information, including biometrics such as fingerprints and facial images, against law enforcement and intelligence databases.
+The AFI platform incorporates data from other CBP and DHS systems, including the Automated Targeting System (ATS), a risk management tool that compares traveler, cargo, and other information, including biometrics such as fingerprints and photographs, against law enforcement and intelligence databases.

-Both SAIC and Unisys, before its federal division was acquired by SAIC, have provided IT services under EAGLE II, a government contracting vehicle that covers numerous IT projects at DHS.
-Before the purchase of its federal contracting business by SAIC, Unisys had been involved in developing CBP's Biometric Entry-Exit Project, which collects biographic and biometric data from persons crossing the border, including facial recognition of travelers.
-The related BE-Mobile application allows CBP personnel to feed travelers' biometric data into TASPD using smartphones.
+Both SAIC and Unisys (before its federal division was acquired by SAIC) have provided IT services under EAGLE II, a government contracting vehicle that covers numerous DHS IT projects.
+Prior to the purchase of its federal contracting business by SAIC, Unisys was involved in developing CBP’s biometric entry/exit projects, which collect biographic and biometric data from persons crossing the U.S.–Mexico border, including facial recognition and iris images.
+Biometric Exit Mobile (BE-Mobile) smartphone devices and a related software application were used by CBP personnel to feed travelers’ biographic and biometric exit data into TASPD.

 Unless specified otherwise, the information in this page is valid as of